Changepoint Detection: An Analysis of the Central England Temperature Series: Models fitted

 \subsection{Long-memory models}

-A body of climate literature argues that climate time series exhibit long-memory, where the autocorrelation function decays slowly, often via a power law \citep{Yuan_etal_2015, Blender_Fraedrich_2003}.
-Long-memory and changepoint features can inject similar run properties into a climate series, which is appreciated in the statistical and econometric literatures \citep{DIEBOLD2001, GRANGER2004, Mills_2007,yau_davis_2012}. \cite{SYROKA2002} suggest that the daily CET time series exhibits long-memory.
+A body of climate literature argues that climate time series exhibit long-memory, where the series' autocorrelation decays slowly in lag, often via a power law \citep{Yuan_etal_2015, Blender_Fraedrich_2003,franzke_2012}.
+Long-memory correlation and changepoint features can inject similar run properties into a climate series, which is appreciated in the statistical and econometric literatures \citep{DIEBOLD2001, GRANGER2004, Mills_2007,yau_davis_2012}.
+The daily CET series may exhibit long-memory \citep{SYROKA2002,franzke_2012}.

-To compare our results to a long-memory model, we fit an autoregressive fractionally integrated moving-average (ARFIMA) model to the CET series.
+To compare our changepoint models to a long-memory model, we fit an autoregressive fractionally integrated moving-average (ARFIMA) model to the CET series.
 In particular, ARFIMA models with no moving-average component, an integration parameter $d$ with $0 < d < 0.5$, and an autoregressive component of orders zero and one, are considered.
-These are legitimate long-memory models.
+The AR(1) long-memory model is characterized as